Skip to content

 Base64 Encoder/Decoder

-Encode or decode Base64 strings in real time, entirely in your browser.
+Encode text or files to Base64 or decode Base64 strings back to plain text — real-time, fully in your browser.

 Try it free